heflinstephenraj/Room-Booking-Chatbot/README.md

 15. Come Back to your IBM Watson Assistant.
 Go to "Option > Webhooks" from the side bar of your IBM Watson Assistant.
 Then past the URL (Note: Add .json at the end of the URL).

 That's it.
 We have successfully developed our AI Room Booking Chatbot.
+If you have any questions, Contact me at https://www.heflin.dev/hello